maxtkc/mvths-wiki/docs/042c-switch-state.rst

 #.
 Construct a circuit with one LED and one button.

 #.
-Write some code to blink your LED.
+Write some code to blink your LED when the button is pressed.

+#.
+Using the code example, write a program flashes the button quickly when the button is pressed and slowly when the button is pressed again.
+Essentially, it should alternate between these two states each time the button is pressed.

+   TEACHER CHECK ___